 The Student Pathways & Futures Faculty’s aim is to enable all students to achieve their potential and experience personal success.
 The team work closely with parents, classroom and specialist teachers and, where appropriate external consultants aimed at maximising individual learning potential.

 Students who require support in literacy, numeracy or with English as an additional language are able to engage in classes specifically designed for these purposes.
 Entry into these classes is based on needs assessments from academic staff.

 Individualised Learning Program

-Students with specific, identified needs are provided with individualised learning plans.
-There are three types of plans.
+Students with specific, identified needs are provided with individualised learning plans to participate and engage in learning to their fullest capacity.

 Students who are achieving academically to a very high standard or who are identified with outstanding academic potential are supported and extended both in differentiated classroom learning and through enrichment and ongoing mentoring provisions.
 These provisions are designed to identify distinctive student ability or talent, to develop personalised strategies that extend students through increasing challenge, depth and complexity, and to facilitate opportunities for independent projects that develop students’ gifts or talents within and across disciplines

 An enrichment program engages student interest and collaboration with others through a wide range of activities such as the Ethics Olympiad, Tournament of the Minds, Maths Competitions, annual Literary Challenges, and a diverse and dynamic program of academic specialty workshops and programs.